davidcoallier/ey-docs/pages/sign-up-for-engine-yard-cloud.md

 * Multiple environments and multiple applications
 * Customizable environments
-* Pre-release Alpha and Beta features
+* Access to all Alpha and Labs features
 * New Relic monitoring
 * Support plan options
 * No time limit